The Heather B. Hamilton Armstrong, a.k.a. Dooce, that I once knew

 Oh Heather.”
 I said out loud.
 For her, for her children, my heart broke.

-Now all these years later, she seemed isolated and enabled.
-I know it would have been impossible to reconcile.
-Yet, by the end, and from the casual observer, it seemed her current boyfriend had built a firewall between her and the rest of the world.
+All these years later, she seemed broken, unwell, isolated and stridently enabled.
+By the end, and from the casual observer, it seemed her current boyfriend had built a firewall between her and the rest of the world.
 I wonder if he loved her or was more enamored with the status she provided him.
 I hope he loved her.
-For her, I will say my observations out loud.
 I will never know.
-What I do know is something my husband, Dave, shared, “She still has it.
+What I do know is something my husband, Dave, shared.
+In a loving tone he said, “She still has it.
 Her writing is so good.
 I am just sorry she felt so desperately lonely…We were just down the street.

+As I reflect, I ache.
 The last words I spoke to Heather were, “fine, you fucking whore.”
-Then I hung up the phone.
+I hung up the phone.
 We never spoke again.
 I always believed we would.

 My sons were six and four.
-I remember it vividly.
-I can see their tiny, desperate faces as they urgently clung to my legs: “Mommy, why is that lady screaming at you?
+I vividly remember our conversation.
+I can see my sons’ tiny, desperate faces as they urgently clung to my legs: “Mommy, why is that lady screaming at you?
 Why is she calling you embarrassment?
 What does embarrassment mean?
 Mommy, please don’t cry.”
-Terrified, they began to sob.
+Terrified, my sons began to sob.
 Heather’s shrieks stole the oxygen.
 I could not speak.
 I was shaking.
 I was shook.
 I was afraid.
 I could not get a hold of Dave.
 So I called my Mormon bishop, even though I didn’t go to church.
 He was also my friend.
 I wailed.
 Between gasps and heaves, I told him what had happened.
 I don’t know why.

-Since that night and through a lot of therapy, I have come to realize that we were both hurting.
+Since that night and through a lot of therapy, I have come to realize that we were both suffering.
 We were both triggered.
 We both flooded as a result.
 I had a dysregulated stress response to Heather as a result of the past abuse I experienced and my own unrelated traumas.
-At that moment, I could not see past her very loud screams and cutting, cruel words.
+At that moment, I could not see past her very loud shrieks and cutting, cruel words.
 This was not the Heather I knew.
 I one-hundred percent did not get it.
-It was rough (understatement).
-Our exchange left scars that took years (on my end) to repair and speak of without feeling extreme anxiety.
+Our exchange left deep scars that took years (on my end) to repair.

 I will carry this.

 Now as Heather fades away, I believe we all know what an absolute tragedy this is.
-I don’t feel any peace.
-I hope she does.
+I hope she finds peace.
+I hope she knows she was loved.
 May she find rest.

 (PS: I am currently in Japan and wanted to get this up before another day passed.
 I would like to add links to this post/and maybe more edits.)